Khirbet Kurkush: Surveys and excavations

 In 1870, the site was visited by Victor Guérin, who described it as a ruined Arab village covered with brushwood, and noted a few ancient cisterns in its vicinity.
 Guérin most likely didn't notice the surrounding necropolis, which the Palestine Exploration Fund (PEF) surveyed three years later.
 PEF described the site as "a ruined village with a fine cemetery of rock-cut tombs, and traces of ruins.
 A large birkeh, or tank, and extensive quarries also exist, with two sarcophagi cut in the rock, and still attached to it. [...]
 Six tombs were here planned [...]", and included an in-depth account of the necropolis, including a few diagrams.

 The site was surveyed again by the École Biblique, and after the 1967 Six-Day War, it was surveyed by Yosef Porat as part of the "Emergency Survey" (1968), and in additional surveys conducted by Shimon Dar (1982), Israel Finkelstein (also 1980s), Yitzhak Magen (2002) and Dvir Raviv (2013).

+In 1983, Finkelstein and Lederman's team surveyed Khirbet Kurkush, finding pottery dating from the Iron Age to the Ottoman era.
+They described it as featuring remnants of buildings, some with intact vaults, along with quarries and elaborately decorated Hellenistic/Roman tombs, including an impressive "rock-cut 'courtyard' with decorated facades of rock-cut tombs".

 A salvage excavation was carried out at the site in 1991 by Shimon Riklin, on behalf of the Staff Officer for Archaeology of the Civil Administration of Judea and Samaria.